arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/rcmact4o6s.md

-We will now expand the above concepts and add examples to show how this is
+We will now expand the above concepts and add examples to show how this is effected.